Yeah, try the food. It's one of the best in Latin America.

 Me and my girlfriend were robbed at a red light at the avenue coming out not too far from airport at 6 am.
 The broke the window and stole her purse.
 It was a nightmare the first two days but the people is actually very friendly.
 I guess I had bad luck on my arrival.

 Cusco is a must and also Machu Pichu.

 But what I really liked the most was their food.
 Also try "chifa" which is Chinese food.
-Simply the best I ever tried. over 6 years ago
+Simply the best I ever tried. almost 7 years ago

 If you Would like to trip around some far cities, the only way is by bus. i recommend the "Cruz del Sur" bus company.

 And for me, this are great places to visit: